josdem/hugo/content/techtalk/java/java_time_api.md

 There are 168 shopping days until Christmas
 ```

-A period class also have a between method and you can use to figure out how many days or months are between dates.
+A period class also have a between method and you can use it to figure out how many days or months are between dates.

 *example*